nvm-sh/nvm/README.md

 ## Problems

-  - If you try to install a node version and the installation fails, be sure to delete the node downloads from src (`~/.nvm/src/`) or you might get an error when trying to reinstall them again or you might get an error like the following:
+  - If you try to install a node version and the installation fails, be sure to run `nvm cache clear` to delete cached node downloads, or you might get an error like the following:

     curl: (33) HTTP server doesn't seem to support byte ranges.
 Cannot resume.